glennc/AccedeSimple/README.md

    ```

 1. **Set up your Azure resources**
-In your Azure subscription (make note of the ID), create the following:
+In your Azure subscription create the following (as noted above):
 - An Azure Resource Group (make note of the name)
 - AI Foundry Project (make note of the name, endpoint, and region)
    - Choose to use Azure Identity or Tokens